punkrock34/TaskPulse/docs/development.md

 If problems persist, please check the issue tracker or create a new issue.

+---

 This `development.md` covers the basic workflow, useful commands, debugging setup, code style enforcement, database management, and troubleshooting steps.
-You may want to customize this further based on your project's specific needs and workflows.